dribbble/dribbble-xd/README.md

 - Install dependencies with: `yarn install`
 - Watch and automatically rebuild with `yarn watch`

+Building the plugin will generate a `main.js` file.
+You probably shouldn't manually edit it, but instead make changes inside the `plugin` directory.

 ---

 <img width="641" alt="screen shot 2018-08-15 at 9 53 35 am" src="https://user-images.githubusercontent.com/6392049/44161154-5bff3280-a071-11e8-8e7f-dd323e4dceb7.png">